1. Purpose of policy

 2.1 This policy applies to all staff of the University employed on a common law contract of employment excluding VCP and those staff who are covered by the USC Enterprise Agreement, as varied from time to time.
 The Vice-Chancellor and President is excluded from the scope and application of this policy as the setting of the employment terms and conditions of this position are the responsibility of the Chancellor and the University Council.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness:

-Employment Cost (EC) means base salary plus the total of the following items:
+Total Employment Cost (TEC) means base salary plus the total of the following items:

 - superannuation (University contribution including the Superannuation Guarantee Contribution)

-Note: the cost of ‘material benefits’ (such as mobile phones, internet access, Qantas Club memberships and Professional memberships) are not included in the Employment Cost for market comparison purposes as these benefits are considered ‘tools of the trade’.
+Note: the cost of ‘material benefits’ (such as mobile phones, internet access, Laptops, and iPads) are not included in the Employment Cost for market comparison purposes as these benefits are considered ‘tools of the trade’.

 Median in the context of this policy means the point where 50% of organisations pay below and 50% of organisations pay above the given value (or the middle of the remuneration grade).

 Mercer CED Job Sizing Methodology refers to a proprietary job evaluation tool that provides for the systematic and sound evaluation of positions at all levels based on job content, skill requirements, business/organisation environment, job challenges and position accountabilities.

 4.1 USC is committed to attracting and retaining professional, competent and skilled senior staff to drive the organisation’s strategic plan and growth projections.
 This policy has been developed to support this aim and ensure fairness in remuneration and benefits decisions.